By John A. Board, PhD

-Both CompE and CompSci study the use of the digital computer as a tool that makes possible much of modern technology and the overlap between the two fields is significant.
+CompE and CompSci study the use of the digital computer as a tool that makes much of modern technology possible, and the overlap between the two fields is significant.

-But, computer Science is traditionally more concerned with the theoretical underpinnings of computation and of programming; thus one typically finds courses in programming, algorithms, numerical analysis (how do you guarantee a number produced by a computer program is accurate), and the theory of computation (what can and cannot in principle be computed) in CompSci departments.
+Thus, one typically finds courses in programming, algorithms, numerical analysis (how do you guarantee a number produced by a computer program is accurate), and theory of computation (what can and cannot in principle be computed) in CompSci departments.

 Duke's Innovative Approach

-Through the Duke University Pratt School of Engineering, we offer a major in the hybrid discipline Electrical and Computer Engineering as one alternative in the ECE department.
-Students in the ECE department can also choose a more traditional electrical engineering major.
+At Duke's Pratt School of Engineering, we offer a major in the hybrid discipline of Electrical & Computer Engineering.
+(Duke students can also choose to study the traditional electrical engineering major.)

-By offering a major in an Electrical and Computer Engineering rather than a Computer Engineering major, we emphasize increasingly important traditional electrical engineering subjects like electromagnetics and signal processing to anyone with a deep interest in computer systems.
+By offering a major in Electrical & Computer Engineering rather than a Computer Engineering major, we emphasize increasingly important traditional electrical engineering subjects such as electromagnetics and signal processing to anyone with a deep interest in computer systems.

-We find the hybrid discipline of Electrical and Computer Engineering produces better-prepared students
+We find the hybrid discipline of Electrical & Computer Engineering produces better-prepared students

-We find a holistic approach to the hybrid discipline of Electrical and Computer Engineering produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world.
-Computer Science at Duke is a department in Trinity College of Arts & Sciences.
-Computer science majors follow the Trinity College curriculum.
+We find the hybrid discipline of Electrical & Computer Engineering (ECE) produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world.
+(Computer Science at Duke is a department in Trinity College of Arts & Sciences.
+Computer science majors follow the Trinity College curriculum.)

 Many Duke faculty members have appointments in both the ECE and Computer Science departments.